Nanjira Sambuli

 Nanjira Sambuli (born in 1988) is a Kenyan researcher, writer, policy analyst and strategist interested in and working on understanding the unfolding, gendered impacts of ICT adoption on governance, media, entrepreneurship and culture.

 Education

-Sambuli holds a bachelors degree in Actuarial Science from the University of Nairobi (2011).
+Sambuli holds a bachelor's degree in actuarial science from the University of Nairobi.

 Career

 Nanjira is a Fellow in the Technology and International Affairs Program at The Carnegie Endowment for International Peace, and a Ford Global Fellow.
 She is also President and co-Chair of the Transform Health Coalition, a board member at The New Humanitarian, Development Gateway and Digital Impact Alliance (DIAL) and a Commissioner on the Lancet & Financial Times Global Commission (Governing Health Futures 2030).

 Nanjira also sits on several advisory boards, including the World Economic Forum’s Technology and Social Justice Initiatives, A+ Alliance for Inclusive Algorithms and the Carnegie Council’s AI and Equality Initiative.
 Additionally, she is a Diplomacy Moderator at the Geneva Science and Diplomacy Anticipator (GESDA).

 Nanjira has served as a Senior Policy Manager and previously as the Digital Equality Advocacy Manager at the World Wide Web Foundation.